tesh254/migraine/README.md

 ![migraine](https://github.com/user-attachments/assets/1f1f90d0-3a85-44c8-b84a-b23838bf35c2)

-# `migraine`: A CLI for managing migrations in backend projects with PostgreSQL
+# `migraine`

-`migraine` is a command-line interface (CLI) tool designed to help developers run repetitive tasks with a single command
+This is a robust CLI tool used to organize and automate complex workflows with templated commands.
+Users can define, store, and run sequences of shell commands efficiently, featuring variable substitution, pre-flight checks, and discrete actions.